excess-c64/v1541commander/README.md

 [CSDb](https://csdb.dk/) for "v1541commander".

-The Windows binary download comes with a little `setup.exe` that can be used to associate V1541Commander with common filetypes it can open.
+The Windows binary download comes with a little `setup.exe` that can be used to associate V1541Commander with the file types it can open, and where you can select, for which file types V1541Commander should become the default application.
+To remove them again, an `uninstall.exe` tool is also included.

 The Linux binary download includes a `setup.sh` for installing icons and filetype associations, and an `uninstall.sh` for removing them again.